Toilets designed to assist those with disabilities to be built at Hadfield Park

 A new public toilet specifically designed to assist people with disabilities will be built at Hadfield Park in Wallan.

 Following the identification by Council of a need and the successful submission of a grant application, Council has received $100,000 from the Victorian Government to build a Changing Places facility near the all-inclusive Community Bank® Adventure Playground.
 The Changing Places program is a network of toilets being built across the state to create more inclusive communities, enabling people with a disability, their families and carers to actively participate in all aspects of life.
 The toilets, which feature hoists and full-sized change tables, will be located alongside the existing public toilets on Bentinck Street.

-For more details on the Changing Places program, including locations of other facilities, visit www.changingplaces.org.au.
+For more details on the program, including locations of other facilities, please visit the Changing Places website.

 This page was last updated on 5 March 2020.